Future Plan

 OCC’s Highland Lakes campus’ health sciences programs will be moved to our Orchard Ridge campus in Farmington Hills in Fall, 2026.
 The Orchard Ridge campus will house all of the College’s health sciences disciplines in a new, state-of-the-art building, to further collaboration among health science faculty, students and industry partners.

-Health Sciences programs are planned to be moved from the Highland and Southfield campuses to the Orchard Ridge campus by Fall 2026.
+Health Sciences programs are planned to be moved from the Highland and Southfield campuses to the Orchard Ridge campus in 2026.
 Orchard Ridge campus buildings will be renovated into state-of-the-art learning spaces.
-General Education classes will move from Highland Lakes to other campuses in Fall 2024, and the entire Highland Lakes campus is planned to close in Fall 2026.
 OCC will work closely with local officials to ensure the property continues to benefit the people of Waterford.
-The Southfield campus will continue to offer general education classes.

 We will continue investing heavily in our programs.